gfx-rs/rspirv/CONTRIBUTING.md

   the comments.
 Otherwise the reviewer needs to re-read the whole pull request again.
 That delays review process.)
-* Code will be squash merged after approval to leave only one commit in the history.
+* Code will be squash merged after approval to leave only one commit in the history and commit messages may be edited accordingly.
 (The interactive comment addressing procedure is not particularly interesting from the project history's perspective.
 It obscures the Git history and makes reverting a bad commit hard.)

 ## Pull request